Debido1/Grocery-Demand-Forecasting-Inventory-Optimization/README.md

 - holidays_events.csv

 The original raw dataset is not included in this repository because of file size.
 The notebook workflow shows how the data was filtered, cleaned, and prepared for analysis.
+To reproduce the project, download the original dataset from Kaggle and place the raw files in a local `data/raw/` folder.

 ---